Kind of like an area code for your computer.

 Become a Patron of Ask Leo! and go ad-free!

 I’m going to use phone numbers as an analogy.
 It’s an imperfect comparison, but I think it’ll help make the point.

-So: what we take for granted as a 10-digit “phone number” is really a construction of three distinct numbers, each with a specific meaning.
+So what we take for granted as a 10-digit “phone number” is really a construction of three distinct numbers, each with a specific meaning.

 Now let’s look at the internet.

-As you might already be thinking, each IP address breaks down into components not unlike the 10-digit phone number.
+Each IP address breaks down into components not unlike the 10-digit phone number.
 The difference is that the components are not always the same size, which is where the subnet mask comes in.

 It’s the subnet mask that defines how big a part of the internet address is to be used as the subnet number.

 Unfortunately, this is also where we have to think like computers, meaning we need to think in binary.